New Senate Building (Philippines): Construction

 Building under construction as of 2023.

 The groundbreaking ceremony for the New Senate Building was held on March 18, 2019, with the structure initially set to be completed by 2022.
 The Department of Public Works and Highways implemented the construction for the new Senate building project, which in turn awarded the contract to Hilmarc Construction Corporation, which is linked to former Vice President Jejomar Binay (father of then-senator Nancy Binay).
 A budget of was allocated for the construction project.

-Construction would be disrupted by the COVID-19 pandemic.
+Construction would be disrupted by the COVID-19 pandemic in the Philippines.
 The building was topped-out on July 20, 2023.